-Do you believe that God doesn’t care about you as a woman?
+Do you believe that God doesn’t care about you?
 That He’s indifferent to your concerns, your hopes, and your dreams?
 That He really doesn’t care what happens to you?
-Many years ago in another country, there lived a woman much like you.
-Her story is recorded in the Bible.
+Many years ago in another country, there lived a woman whose story is recorded in the Bible.
 This is what it says.

 The Scripture: John 4:4-12